-During fall and winter, few matters are of greater concern than a warm crackling wood burning fire.
-A a clean and well maintained chimney is an important part of enjoying one’s fireplace during the cold months.
+During fall and winter, few matters are of greater concern than a warm crackling wood-burning fire.
+A clean and well-maintained chimney is an important part of enjoying one’s fireplace during the cold months.
 Neglecting the chimney holds several dangers to the home, as well as a number of nagging concerns to the user.
-In extreme cases a dirty chimney can lead to a chimney fire, but it can also lead to a slow-drawing chimney that builds up a smoke inside the house.
+In extreme cases, a dirty chimney can lead to a chimney fire, but it can also lead to a slow-drawing chimney that builds up a smoke inside the house.
 Find out how to accurately decide whether your chimney needs cleaning, and study self-made techniques for cleansing your chimney by yourself.
 A fireplace soot cleaner can help you in the cleaning of your chimneys.

 The flue is the masonry or metal duct that extends from the fireplace up to the top of the chimney.
 Creosote and soot are brought about by the burning of wood in the fireplace.
 Gas-burning fireplaces will not have this problem.
 Burning unseasoned wood can produce creosote, even in the short term.
 Even burning seasoned wood over time without cleaning the chimney can result in creosote and soot formation.
 Therefore the cleaning formulas are to take away soot and smoke from the chimney.